Maff-/simple-time/README.md

 See the Vue CLI [Deployment Guide](https://cli.vuejs.org/guide/deployment.html) and [Configuration Reference](https://cli.vuejs.org/config/) for more information and additional options.

+### Cloud-hosted Jira

+In order to use this tool with Jira Cloud you must register an OAuth 2.0 (3LO) app at https://developer.atlassian.com/console/myapps/.
+The callback url should be `https://your-domain.com/#/jira-auth/` (or whatever domain you are hosting the tool at).
+For permissions, you need the 'Classic' `read:jira-user`, `read:jira-work` and `write:jira-work` scopes.

+You can then configure the `VUE_APP_JIRA_CLIENT_ID` and `VUE_APP_JIRA_CLIENT_SECRET` vars in the `.env.local` file.

+### Self-hosted Jira

+When using a self-hosted instance of Jira extra steps might be necessary;

 Because of _same site_ and _cross-origin_ limitations the tools should be served at the same domain name as Jira.
 This can be a different subdomain though.
 (For example `jira.your-company.nl` and `simple-time.your-company.nl`).